Charlie's Angels (2000 film): Plot

 Dylan escapes and reunites with Natalie and Alex, who also survived their attacks.
 They approach Charlie's office just as the building explodes.
 They find a radio receiver that Bosley is able to communicate through via a tooth implanted radio transmitter.
-Bosley provides enough information of where he's captured to allow Natalie to deduce its location, an abandoned lighthouse.
-With help from Dylan's boyfriend Chad, the Angels stealthily approach it.
-Upon finding Knox, Dylan is captured by his henchmen, and is tied up and gagged.
+He provides enough information of where he is being held captive to allow Natalie to deduce his location, an abandoned lighthouse.
+With help from Dylan's friend Chad, the Angels stealthily approach by boat.
+Upon finding Knox, Dylan is captured by his henchmen, tied up and gagged.

 The Angels are too late to stop Knox from determining Charlie's location, though they rescue Bosley while Dylan fights off her captors.
 They come together to defeat Vivian, the Thin Man, and other assorted henchmen, but Knox blows up the lighthouse and flies off in an attack helicopter towards Charlie's house.
 Bosley helps the Angels board it, where Alex reprograms the missile to have it shoot backwards; blowing up the helicopter and killing Knox while the Angels land safely.

-Seeing the opportunity to finally meet Charlie in person, they enter the nearby beach house that Knox had targeted, but he has already left.
-He remotely congratulates the Angels on a job well done through another speaker, and treats them and Bosley to a vacation.
-Charlie also tells them that Knox's father was an undercover double agent; he was discovered and killed by the enemy, but not by Charlie.
+Seeing the opportunity to finally meet Charlie in person, the Angels enter the nearby beach house that Knox had targeted, but he has already left.
+He remotely congratulates them on a job well done through another speaker, and treats them and Bosley to a vacation.
+Charlie also tells them that Knox's father was an undercover double agent; he was discovered and killed by the enemy, but not by him.

 When he speaks to the Angels by telephone on the beach, they ask if they could ever meet him in person.
 Dylan suspects she sees him nearby talking into a cell phone, but does not tell the group; opting to raise a toast to Charlie instead.
 Bosley playfully douses the Angels with his drink, and they chase him towards the ocean.
 From afar, a silhouetted Charlie watches them and walks off.